opencdms/opencdms/README.md

 # First use pip to install the `opencdms` command line tool
 pip install opencdms

-# Then install all dependencies into current environment (see opencdms/requirements/)
+# Then install all dependencies into current environment
 opencdms install

 ```